serioussoftwareuk/RubyonRails-test-task/README.md

 ## Afterthought

-1. We should use full list of all street_services here - [Loookup services list](../master/app/models/location.rb#L2) This list is only for blueprinting the concept actually.
+1. We should use full list of all street_services [here](../master/app/models/location.rb#L2).
+This list is only for blueprinting the concept actually.
 What we should use as a street_services list - `# Geocoder::Lookup.street_services - [:test]`
-But they must be properly configured [Geocoder Loookup Services Config](../master/config/initializers/geocoder.rb#L24)
+But they must be properly configured [here](../master/config/initializers/geocoder.rb#L24).

-2. Also we can set the order of street_services [Loookup services list](../master/app/models/location.rb#L4) for example
+2. Also we can set the order of street_services [here](../master/app/models/location.rb#L4) for better results, for example

 ```
 geocoded_by :address, lookup: lambda{ |obj| obj.geocoder_lookup }